Sue Saad and the Next

 Sue Saad and the Next was an American new wave band from Los Angeles, California.
-Its self-titled first album reached No. 131 in the US Billboard 200 in 1980.
+Their self-titled first album reached No. 131 in the US Billboard 200 in 1980.
 Sue Saad and the Next also provided part of the soundtracks for several films during the 1980s such as Roadie (1980), Looker (1981) and Radioactive Dreams (1985).
 Saad performed in Radioactive Dreams and voiced the main theme for Looker.